rikbrown/jammos-realm-server/README.md

 # jammos-auth-server
 JVM-based Awesome MMO Server [Auth Server]

-Implementation of the World of Warcraft Auth Server in Kotlin.
+Implementation of the Auth Server of a popular MMORPG (which was much better in 2006) in Kotlin.

 # Running